Urdalsknuten

-Urddalsknuten or Urdalsknuten is a mountain that lies on the border of the municipalities of Sirdal and Valle in Agder county, Norway.
+Urdalsknuten is a mountain that lies on the border of Sirdal Municipality and Valle Municipality in Agder county, Norway.
 The 1434 m mountain is located in the Setesdalsheiene mountain range.
 The mountain lies about 22 km west of the village of Valle.
 The lakes Botnsvatnet, Kolsvatnet, and Rosskreppfjorden surround the mountain to the northeast and south and the mountain Bergeheii lies directly to the north.